woolandsilkco/woolandsilkco.github.io/_posts/2019-08-01-newsletter-august-1st-2019.md

 ---

 - It's the X-mas in (July) In August Sale !!!
-- August 12th - 17th <strong>All in-stock yarn is 15%off  !!</strong>
+- August 12th - 17th <strong>All in-stock yarn is 15 %off  !!</strong>

 In addition there are over 60 selected yarns at discounts of 20%-60% off